AMC Hornet: Rambler American Rally

 For 1973, VAM sought to standardize and consolidate as many parts and components to cut costs.
-Both the 232 and 252 engine series were discontinued in favor of the higher-output 170 hp, 8.5:1 compression ratio AMC 258 CID I6 with VAM's 266-degree camshaft and single-barrel Carter RBS or YF carburetor.
-The engine now shared the same crankshaft as VAM's new 282 CID I6 was introduced in the 1971 VAM Javelin model, allowing VAM to optimize resources and reduce costs.
+Both the 232 and 252 engine series were discontinued in favor of the higher-output 170 hp 258 CID I6 as the standard models.
+The engine now shared the same crankshaft as VAM's new 282 CID I6 was introduced in the 1971 VAM Javelin.
+The larger-displacement engine featured unique head and exhaust porting designs with larger intake and exhaust valves, along with dished pistons with a 3.909 in bore and 3.894 in stroke.
+The increase in displacement was achieved by a 0.06 in larger bore than the 258 I6.
 The rear differential gear ratio changed from 3.54:1 to 3.31:1.
 The taillights were revised.
-High-back bucket seats were available which were shared with the second-generation VAM Javelin.
+High-back bucket seats were available, shared with the second-generation VAM Javelin.
 Unlike previous seat backs, these did not include a reclining mechanism.
-New side panel designs accompanied a now standard parcel shelf incorporating both courtesy lights.
-The front-end was completely updated as in the standard Rambler American models except for the unique characteristic of the blackout grille.
+New side panel designs were accompanied by a now standard parcel shelf incorporating both courtesy lights.
+The front end was updated as in the standard Rambler American models, except for the blackout grille.
 The engine displacement emblems changed the last digit to eight while keeping the same design as last year's units.
 The rectangular "Rambler" rear emblem was removed and its place was taken by the manuscript "Rally" unit that was no longer on the front fenders.

 The 1974 Rallys were mostly unchanged from the 1973s.
 Just like on the Rambler American, their largest difference was the new rear five-mile-per-hour bumper and relocated rear license plate.
-These models incorporated the first set of VAM's original five-spoke wheels, which carried full volcano-shaped hubcaps and trim rings.
+These models incorporated the first design of VAM's original five-spoke wheels, which carried full volcano-shaped hubcaps and trim rings.
 Wheel covers were not available for this model.
-For the first time, a set of factory side stripes decorated the exterior of the model including a manuscript "Rally" emblem on the rear quarter panel, creating a two-tone appearance.
+For the first time, a set of factory-side stripes adorned the model's exterior, including a manuscript "Rally" emblem on the rear quarter panel, creating a two-tone appearance.
 The front seats were the same as the year before and were now also shared with the brand-new Classic AMX (Matador X) model.
-The discontinuation of the original VAM logo during 1973 in favor of the new arrow-type one meant its removal from the dial of the tachometer.
+The discontinuation of the original VAM logo in 1973 in favor of the new arrow-type logo meant its removal from the tachometer dial.
 The shifter was changed into a T-shaped Hurst unit.
-A new AMC logo over a black background replaced the American Motors script over the transparent acrylic cap on the steering wheel's horn button.
-The compression ratio of the 258 six engines was reduced from 8.5:1 to 8.3:1.
+A new AMC logo on a black background replaced the American Motors script on the transparent acrylic cap of the steering wheel's horn button.
+The compression ratio of the 258 CID engines was reduced from 8.5:1 to 8.3:1.